OMR-Research/Smashcima/docs/02_models-and-service-orchestration.md

 - `sc.AssetRepository` instance to provide access to asset bundles
 - `sc.Styler` instance to control style parameters for each synthesized sample

-These instances are likely to be needed by almost all models and they are very common synthesizer dependencies.
+These instances are likely to be needed by almost all models, and they are very common synthesizer dependencies.

 The random number generator and styler are also exposed via model fields, so that you can access them inside and outside the model: